-7. Debt Facility
+6. Debt Facility

 On February 5, 2013, we entered into a Facility Agreement (the "Facility Agreement") with entities affiliated with Deerfield Management Company, L.P. (collectively, "Deerfield"), pursuant to which Deerfield agreed to provide \$20.5 million in funding to us (the "Facility").
 Under the terms of the Facility Agreement, we issued to Deerfield promissory notes in the aggregate principal amount of \$20.5 million (the "Notes").
 The Notes bear simple interest at a rate of 8.75% per annum, payable quarterly in arrears commencing on April 1, 2013 and on the first business day of each January, April, July and October thereafter.
-We received net proceeds of \$20.0 million, representing \$20.5 million of gross proceeds, less a \$500,000 facility fee, before deducting other expenses of the transaction.
+We received net proceeds of \$20.0 million, representing \$20.5 million of gross proceeds, less a \$500,000 facility fee, before deducting other expenses of the

-The Facility Agreement has a maximum term of seven years from inception; however provides for the early repayment of principal in the event we have net sales (as defined in the Facility Agreement) of less than \$41.0 million for the twelve-month period from the beginning of the second calendar quarter of 2014 through the first calendar quarter of 2015 (the "Milestone").
+The Facility Agreement has a maximum term of seven years from inception; however it provides for the early repayment of principal in the event we have net sales (as defined in the Facility Agreement) of less than \$41.0 million for the twelve-month period from the beginning of the second calendar quarter of 2014 through the first calendar quarter of 2015 (the "Milestone").
 If the Milestone is not achieved, at Deerfield's option, one-third of the original principal balance of the Facility will become due, on each of the third, fourth and fifth anniversaries of the date of the Facility Agreement.

 From and after the date of the Facility Agreement, at the election of the holders of Notes representing a majority of the aggregate principal amount of the outstanding Notes, we shall apply 25% of the net proceeds from any financing that includes an equity component, including without limitation, the sale or issuance of our common stock, options, warrants or other securities convertible or exchangeable for shares of our common stock, to the payment of the Notes.
 This right is subject to certain exceptions set forth in the Facility Agreement, including that the right will not apply until we have issued 15.0 million shares (as adjusted for any stock split or reverse stock split) of our common stock or rights to acquire our capital stock following the date of the Facility Agreement.
-As of March 31, 2013, approximately 3.9 million shares of common stock have been sold through our "at-the-market" offering program.